 Tools for Meetings & Communication

 Before you can start planning, you need to establish a way to communicate with each other.
 If you’re planning an event within a company, you should use whatever tools are already available for you, but create a separate group or section for your needs.
 For example, you can create a separate Slack channel for your discussions and calls.
 If you don’t already have an established communication method, start with your email addresses.
-Does everyone have a Gmail account or Microsoft account?
-You may be able to use Google Chat or Skype.
+Does everyone have a Gmail account?
+You may be able to use Google Chat.

 All of those platforms are free to use, so you can pick whichever the group is more comfortable with!
 Slack is better for sending files and having different conversations with different groups.
 For example, you can have one conversation about venue options and a totally different conversation about the schedule.
 And only the team members who need to be involved in the conversations are added.
-On the other hand.
-Google Chat and Skype are easier to use for quick updates and group calls.
+On the other hand, Google Chat is easier to use for quick updates and group calls.
 They offer a more streamlined approach if you want a single conversation with multiple people.

 Tools for Project Tracking